nathanwbailey/msc_project/part_4_improved_decoder/README.md

   Autoencoder baseline with improved decoder with added L1 and L2 weight decay and hard negative sampling approach

 - **autoencoder_sampling/**
-  Autoencoder baseline with improved decoder with a hard negative sampling approach
+  Autoencoder baseline with an improved decoder with a hard negative sampling approach

 - **downstream_model_lstm_no_decoder/**
   LSTM-based downstream model using encoder representations directly.